 I simply love this road.
 I feel lucky to ride it when I want.
 The Matfield Green tower is on the left.

 Beargrease at rest

 I took some time at the tower to get off the bike, relax and eat.
 My mix of nuts, salted sunflower seeds, dried cranberries and flattened bananas hit the spot.
 Once off the bike I could hear the wind howling through the hills.
 I’ve seen a lot worse.
 I was going to finish this.
 This ride would be into the wind for about 47 miles.
-The quicker I got back on the bike, the quicker I would be able to finish the into the wind portion of the ride.
-I stretched out a bit and got back on the bike.
-Honestly I was feeling sore and tired, but far from exhausted.
+The quicker I got back on the bike, the quicker I would be able to finish the into the windy part of the ride.
+I stretched out and got back on the bike.
+I was feeling sore and tired, but far from exhausted.
 If I could just make it to Texaco Hill I knew I would finish this ride and log my longest post surgery ride.
 I wanted to break the 50 mile mark.

 Up on a ridge the hills go on forever